What is a social service worker?

-A Social Service Worker is a paraprofessional practitioner that works with many of the same issues as a Social Worker but with a much higher level of supervision and with a more limited scope of practice.
-A Social Worker is defined by the Social Work Act of B.C.
-The minimum qualification is a Bachelor of Social Work from a four year University program.
-SSW training is an excellent background for continued studies in the Human Services.
+A social worker is defined by the Social Work Act of BC.
+The minimum qualification is a Bachelor of Social Work from a four-year university program.
+SSW training is an excellent background for continued studies in the human services.

 Can I go on to further education?

-What are the types of jobs that graduates from the Social Service Worker program get?
+What are the types of jobs that graduates get?

 Why do I need a criminal record check?

 The criminal record check is required to facilitate practicum placements.
 Different agencies have different tolerances for past criminal behaviours.
 Therefore, a past criminal record is not necessarily a deterrent to practicum placement.
 However, records that include child abuse and/or violence will likely prevent placement in the human service field and thus a student would not be able to earn a certificate.